r0ah/vitacheat/README.md

 ## Cheat Plugins ##

-You can download vosman's cheat plugins from [this](https://github.com/r0ah/vitacheat/tree/master/cheatplugin) directory (see [How to Use Cheat Plugins](https://github.com/r0ah/vitacheat/wiki/How-to-Use-Cheat-Plugins)).
+You can download cheat plugins from [this](https://github.com/r0ah/vitacheat/tree/master/plg) directory (see [How to Use Cheat Plugins](https://github.com/r0ah/vitacheat/wiki/How-to-Use-Cheat-Plugins)).

 ## Submissions ##